4 Low-Tech Ways to Protect Your Business from Cyber Fraud

 Establish a Clean Desk Policy

-Prevention of cyber fraud starts with protecting and securing the most susceptible assets, your staff.
-You must motivate your employees to adopt a culture of a clean desk policy as it can be a starting point for most cyber frauds.
-Institutions like banks and other regulated bodies need to establish a code for a clean desk policy before leaving the office.
+Cyber fraud prevention starts with protecting and securing your staff’s most susceptible assets.
+You must motivate your employees to adopt a culture of a clean desk policy, as it can be a starting point for most cyber frauds.
+Institutions like banks and other regulated bodies must establish a clean desk policy code before leaving the office.

-This policy is a simple and effective way to secure your sensitive data and prevent it from going out of your company.
-This may include data about employees, vendors, clients, contractors, insurance agents, outsource agents, and internal and external stakeholders.
-Check out America's Best Bookkeepers
+This policy is a simple and effective way to secure and prevent sensitive data from leaving your company.
+This may include data about employees, vendors, clients, contractors, insurance agents, outsourcing agents, and internal and external stakeholders.

 Reconcile Balances Everyday

 We are living in an era where we witness cybercrimes every day.
-For preventing cyber fraud, we have no other option than to reconcile our balances and accounts every day.
-It is important to have proper checks and balances in place to keep your business on the right track.
-Maintain and regularly check your bookkeeping records to know if and when fraud is happening.
+To prevent cyber fraud, we have no option but to reconcile our daily balances and accounts.
+Proper checks and balances are essential to keep your business on the right track.
+Maintain and regularly check your bookkeeping records to know if and when fraud occurs.

 Establish Vendor Policies

-To set an ideal platform for ensuring growth and success, you need to establish vendor policies.
-Protect your sensitive information and secure your identities, as cyber fraud can cost you a lot and may kick you out of the competitive race.
+Establish vendor policies to set an ideal platform for ensuring growth and success.
+Protect sensitive information and secure your identities, as cyber fraud can cost you a lot and may knock you out of the competitive race.

 Verify All Requests Before Transferring Funds

 This can be done by establishing contact by phone or scheduling a one-on-one meeting.
-Never transfer funds or make payments without confirming urgent requests made by your customers, vendors, or any other person involved in the process.
-This may lead to cyber fraud or banking repercussions such as discrepancies in transactions and loss of funds.
+Never transfer funds or make payments without confirming urgent requests from your customers, vendors, or anyone involved.
+Doing so may lead to cyber fraud or banking repercussions, such as transaction discrepancies and loss of funds.